MrDredD/DL-bioinform/homeworks/practical/hw5-bonus/readme.md

 This is a bonus HW.
-Text inside is in Russian!
+The text inside is in Russian!

-Max grade for this hw is 5 pts
+The max grade for this hw is 5 pts

 Both deadlines:
 19.07.2024 23.59